Can I get help with the FAFSA?

 What makes me eligible for a Pell Grant?

-The Student must be an undergraduate who has not received a Bachelor’s degree, and is enrolled in a degree or certificate program.
+The student must be an undergraduate who has not received a bachelors degree, and who is enrolled in a degree or certificate program.
 The student also must have an EFC of less than 4618 to receive ANY Pell Grant.
-The amount of Pell Grant ranges from a possible 5350 (with a 0 EFC) to a possible 976 (with a 4617 EFC).
+The amount of Pell Grant ranges from a possible 5920(with a 0 EFC) to a possible 606 (with a 5328 EFC).

-If my EFC is over 4618 what kind of financial aid can I get?
+If my EFC is over 5328, what kind of financial aid can I get?

-How do I get my Financial Aid money?
+How do I get my financial aid money?

-All grants and scholarships are paid directly to the student’s Lee College account.
-The awards are offered through the People Soft System.
-Once the student accepts the award through MyLC campus the award is considered accepted.
-The funds must be applied by the early registration payment deadline for each term for us to ensure your classes are not lost.
-All award acceptances received after that date would be put on the system in first come first served time-frame.
-Beginning on the Date of Record for each semester, the Financial Aid Office authorizes the aid amounts and the business office disburses them.
-If the student has any remaining aid on his account, a refund is issued to the student for that remaining amount.
-Refunds are normally are processed 2 weeks after the aid has been disbursed.
+All grants and scholarships are paid directly to the students Lee College account.
+The awards are offered through the PeopleSoft System.
+The funds must be awarded by the early registration payment deadline for each term, in order for us to ensure that your classes are not lost.
+After the date of record for each semester, the Financial Aid office authorizes the aid amounts, and the Business Office disburses them according to the dates on the disbursement and refund schedule.
+If the student’s account contains any remaining funds, a refund is issued to the student for that amount.
+Refunds are normally are processed two weeks after the aid has been disbursed.

-Where is my Refund?
+Where is my refund?

 What happens to me if I drop a class?

 All dropped classes may affect your satisfactory academic progress at Lee College.
-If you drop all your classes in a term, you will automatically be placed on financial aid suspension and cannot receive aid until the suspension is overturned by appeal.
+If you drop all your classes in a term, you will automatically be placed on financial aid suspension, and you will not be eligible to receive aid until the suspension is overturned by appeal.
 If you drop only some classes, those dropped classes will be considered as attempted hours when we calculate your progress at the end of every spring.
-You must complete 75% of your overall college credit courses and have a GPA of at least 2.0 to remain in good standing.
+You must complete 67 percent of your overall college credit courses and have a GPA of at least 2.0 in order to remain in good standing.

 What do all the initials mean?

-FAFSA: Free Application for Federal Student Aid – It is the basic application for all student aid programs and the only one Lee College requires.
+FAFSA: Free Application for Federal Student Aid It is the basic application for all student aid programs, and the only one Lee College requires.